OSUDS231/osu-ds231-classroom-s2026-assignment-1-DS231-assignment-1/README.md

 ### Part (b) [12 Points]
 Compute:
-- total driving time (in hours)
+- total driving time (in hours, rounded to 1 decimal place)
-- total gallons of gas needed
+- total gallons of gas needed (rounded to 1 decimal place)
-- total fuel cost
+- total fuel cost (rounded to 1 decimal place)

 ### Part (c) [8 Points]
 Print a clear and friendly summary of the trip as shown below.